History of West Yorkshire CANN

 The West Yorkshire Children’s Additional Needs Network will:

-- Create a West Yorkshire CANN website which will act as a single entry point to access a wide range of information and ideas relevant to families of children with additional needs, and through that entry, access the websites of all Member Organisations
+- Create a West Yorkshire CANN website which will act as a single platform to enable access to a wide range of information and ideas relevant to families of children with additional needs, and using click through, enabling access to the websites of all Member Organisations;

-- Share opportunities for single and joint events and activities, including information and training sessions
+- Share opportunities for single and joint events and activities, including information and training sessions, and to encourage and develop opportunities for co-operation and joint enterprises, and partnership working;

 - Share information to advertise and cross promote services to respective organisations and the families they support;

-- Work with Health, Social Care & Education professionals to improve their understanding of the needs of families with children with additional need.
-Where appropriate, provide guidance and information to pass on to their clients/patients;
+- Work with Health, Social Care, Education and Local Government professionals to improve their understanding of the challenges facing families with children with additional needs;

 - Review local needs regularly in line with national legislation and local initiatives and policy;